red-hat-storage/ocs-training/ocp4ocs4/ocs4-install-no-ui.md

 ocs-operator.v4.4.0             OpenShift Container Storage   4.4.0     ocs-operator.v4.3.0   Installing
 ```

 Validate that all pods in openshift-storage are eventually in a running state after updating.
+Also verify that Ceph is healthy using instructions in prior section.